There is something off putting about this one.

 How about a beautiful snow scene.
 I think I will call this winter destination.

-Late last week-so early this.
 Took this Thursday AM.
-Look close and you can see the new Lincoln statueimg_7602capitolweb
+Look close and you can see the new Lincoln statue

 Found this list, tweaked it a bit.
 1. Focus your eyes just slightly above the camera lens, move your face forward a bit, and tip down your chin. (some of us need to remember this last bit more then others.